Marie Lloyd: Music hall strikes of 1907

 Shortly after her marriage to Hurley, Lloyd went to Bournemouth to recuperate from exhaustion.
 Within days she was back performing in London music halls.
 From the start of the new century, music hall artistes and theatre managers had been in dispute over working conditions, a reduction in pay and perks, and an increased number of matinée performances.
 The first significant rift was a 1906 strike, initiated by the Variety Artistes' Federation.
 The following year, the Music Hall War commenced, which saw the Federation fight for more freedom and better working conditions on behalf of music-hall performers.
 Although popular enough to command her own fees, Lloyd supported the strike, acted as a picket for the strikers and gave generously to the strike fund.
 To raise spirits, she often performed on picket lines and took part in a fundraising performance at the Scala Theatre.
-During one demonstration, she recognised someone trying to enter and shouted, "Let her through, girls, she'll close the music hall faster than we can."
-The singer was Belle Elmore, later murdered by her husband, Dr. Crippen.
 The dispute ended later the same year with a resolution broadly favourable to the performers.
 In 1909, Lloyd appeared at the Gaiety Theatre in Dundee where a critic for The Courier noted "Her bright smile and fascinating presence has much to do with her popularity, while her songs are of the catchy style, perhaps not what a Dundee audience is familiar with, but still amusing and of an attractive style."